jackdbd/zig-tour/slides/aaa-links-stuff.md

 <Anchor
   href="https://youtu.be/3DxjZmLBizI"
-  text="3 things you might like about Zig" alt="3 things you might like about Zig" />
+  text="3 things you might like about Zig" />

 https://zig.news/toxi/zig-projects-im-working-on-2704